Skip to content ↓

 Maths (Years Three to Six)

-Children are expected to access the activities set on Times Tables Rock Stars daily, however they must engage with them a minimum of three times a week to develop their fluency and recall.
+Children are expected to access the activities set on Times Tables Rock Stars daily, however they are encouraged to engage with them a minimum of three times a week to develop their fluency and recall.

 Additional Year Group Specific Homework